Siegolas/text-search-engine/README.md

 ## General info

 Text Search Engine that allows to search words contained by the files located under a specified path.
 The application reads all the text files in the given directory, building an in memory representation of the files and their contents, and then give a command prompt at which interactive searches can be performed.

+## Behavioral considerations

+In the first phase of the execution, all the files that are under the path specified by argument are searched, discarding the directories.
+For each of the files, its lines are traversed, and for each word a representation is obtained in memory of the word and the name of file in which it appears.
+This process prints by console the number of files that are read as well as the total number of words found.

+Once the representation in memory of the words and their occurrences in the files has been obtained, the program shows the search terminal.
+The user can then enter the words he wants to search and press ENTER to start the search.
+If occurrences are found, the list of files that have had occurrences is shown along with the percentage of occurrences for each one of them.
+If there has been no occurrence in any file the output shows 'no occurrences were found'

+I have taken the following considerations regarding the operation of the program:

+- Case-insensitive behavior: The words of the files are converted to uppercase before passing them to the memory structure.
+The words that the user introduces are converted to uppercase before performing the search
+-If a file doesn't have any match, it will not appear in the list of results -The list of results is limited to a maximum quantity.
+It is stated by the variable MAX_NUMBER_OF_RESULTS found in the Constants class

 ## Getting Started